kunwar-abhinav-aditya/StationFinder/README.md

+##Running the application
+Start the application with: `gradle bootRun` and then the application will run at http://localhost:8080

 ## About the project
 This is a simple application to deal with charging stations.
 You can add, edit or remove charging stations.